sharadkap/selphi/README.md

 When any module-related tests are running, refrain from moving the mouse pointer around in the active window.

-The Drag+Drop actions use mouse position, and moving the mouse around will interfere with that, likely breaking execution.
+The module Drag+Drop actions use mouse position, and moving the mouse around will interfere with that, likely breaking execution.

 There is currently some issue wherein running either test suite unattended for a long time causes some kind of error with webdriver.
 It is yet unknown whether, but suspected that, this may also randomly cause some tests to be failed.